Wednesday, December 31, 2025

 Epilogue

-I’ve come back to this time, 25 years in the past running from those who would kill me.
-I pray I destroyed everything or at least enough of my research that they can no longer chase me.
+I’ve come back to this time, 25 years in the past, running from those who would kill me.
+I pray I've destroyed enough of my research that they can no longer chase me.

-I’ve returned one week prior to them blowing up my house trying to kill me in 2023.
-They must have picked that time before I’d realized I had a hidden talent for all things numbers making sure they killed me before ever could have worked on the sequence.
+I’ve returned one week before them blowing up my house trying to kill me in 2023.
+They must have picked that time before I’d realized I had a hidden talent for all things numbers, making sure they killed me before I could have worked on the sequence.

-The science wasn’t exact and I appeared in this time around the block from my home.
-I slowly walked the block getting my mind set to meet myself back in 2023.
-I wondered what my reaction would be coming to the door at 5am meeting the me from the future.
+The science wasn’t exact, and I appeared at this time around the block from my home.
+I slowly walked the block, getting my mind set to meet myself back in 2023.
+I wondered what my reaction would be coming to the door at 5am, meeting the me from the future.

-Strange, even funny as I watched myself coming to the door with that look on my face of “who the hells ringing the door at 5am”.
+Strange, even funny as I watched myself coming to the door with that look on my face of “who the hell is ringing the doorbell at 5am”.

 “Hello, it’s me… I’m from the future.”
 I put out my hand with a big smile on my face.